onealj/libcloud/docs/index.rst

 ===========================================

 .. note::
-   Libcloud v3.5.0 dropped support for Python 3.5 and now only supports Python
+   Libcloud v3.6.0 dropped support for Python 3.6 and now only supports Python
-   >= 3.6.
+   >= 3.7.

-   Libcloud v3.0.0 dropped support for Python 2.7 and Python 3.4 and now only supports Python >= 3.5.

-   If you still need to us Libcloud with one of the now unsupported Python versions, you can do that by using an older release of Libcloud which still supports that Python version (Libcloud v3.4.x for Python 3.5 and Libcloud v2.8.x for Python 2.7 and Python 3.4).
+   If you need to use Libcloud with an old, unsupported Python version, use an old release of Libcloud which supports that Python version:
+   * Python 3.6: Use Libcloud v3.6.x (Python 3.6 support was dropped in Libcloud v3.7.0)
+   * Python 3.5: Use Libcloud v3.4.x (Python 3.5 support was dropped in Libcloud v3.5.0)
+   * Python 3.4: Use Libcloud v2.8.x (Python 3.4 support was dropped in Libcloud v3.0.0)
+   * Python 2.7: Use Libcloud v2.8.x (Python 2.7 support was dropped in Libcloud v3.0.0)

+   See :doc:`Upgrade Notes </upgrade_notes>` for more details.

 Apache Libcloud is a Python library which hides differences between different cloud provider APIs and allows you to manage different cloud resources through